 “Expanding access and bringing affordable financial services to more people are embedded in the credit union ethos of ‘people helping people,’” NCUA Chairman Rodney E. Hood said.
 “I hope credit union stakeholders will take full advantage of this opportunity to hear from regulators and their industry peers.”

-Registration for the webinar, “Financial Inclusion: Pathways to Serving the Underserved,” is now open (opens new window).
+Registration for the webinar, “Financial Inclusion: Pathways to Serving the Underserved,” is now open (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Participants will be able to log into the webinar and view it on their computers or mobile devices using the registration link.
 They should allow pop-ups from this website.

 The webinar is scheduled begin at 2 p.m.
 Eastern and run approximately one hour.
 The NCUA will provide live Twitter updates on @TheNCUA.
 Participants can submit questions over Twitter anytime during the presentation and in advance by emailing WebinarQuestions@ncua.gov.
 The email’s subject line should read, “Financial Inclusion.”
 Please email technical questions about accessing the webinar to email@example.com.